apioo/fusio-docs/docs/concepts/integration.md

 ## RPC

 Your app provides an RPC service (i.e. Apache Thrift or GRPC) which can be called by Fusio.
-This has also the advantage that the performance is much better then an internal HTTP API because modern RPC services mostly serialize the data into an optimized binary format instead of JSON or XML.
+This has also the advantage that the performance is much better than an internal HTTP API because modern RPC services mostly serialize the data into an optimized binary format instead of JSON or XML.

 ## Message-Queue